ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 ## Anatomy of An Action

-Once we've added an action to our add-on, an `Actions` folder is created inside our add-on's `Module` folder.
+Once we've added an action to our add-on, an `Actions` folder is created for us.
 The CLI will generate a class and respective file for us based on the action name we passed to the CLI when creating our action.
 In this case we added an action named  "ExampleAction" to Amazing Add-on.

 ```
 php system/ee/eecli.php make:action